 Advisory opinions under Protocol No. 16

-The Court has accepted a request for an advisory opinion submitted by the French Conseil d’État on 15 April 2021 concerning the entitlement of landowners’ associations to withdraw their land from the territory of an officially approved hunting association (ACCA).
+The request concerned the entitlement of landowners’ associations to withdraw their land from the territory of an officially approved hunting association (ACCA).

 In its request, the Court of Cassation of Armenia has asked the ECHR to provide an advisory opinion on whether the non-application of limitation periods for imposing criminal responsibility in respect of torture or equivalent criminal offences with reliance on sources of international law is compatible with Article 7 of the Convention, if domestic law does not require such non-application of those limitation periods.

 The Court delivered its advisory opinion in reply to a request from the Supreme Administrative Court of Lithuania on 8 April 2022.

 The case concerned the legislation on impeachment, at issue in a case pending before that court.

 The Court delivered its advisory opinion in reply to a request from the Armenian Constitutional Court on 29 May 2020.

 The case concerned the interpretation of an article of the Armenian Penal Code making it a criminal offence to overthrow the constitutional order and its application under Article 7 (no punishment without law) of the Convention, in the context of proceedings against the former President Robert Kocharyan.